Columbus Pandering Lawyer

 Defense

-A defense exists for doctors, scientists and other such professions who disseminate this kind of material for professional reasons.
-Please contact Funkhouser Law to learn more about other potential sentence heightening and mitigating circumstances.
+A defense exists for doctors, scientists, and other such professions who disseminate this kind of material for professional reasons.
+Please contact Funkhouser Law to learn more about other potential sentence-heightening and mitigating circumstances.

 At Funkhouser Law, from the moment a client walks through the door, we presume that they are innocent until proven guilty in a court of law.
 As such, we work hard to accomplish the most favorable outcome for each of our clients.
 If you have been accused of pandering, please call Funkhouser Law for a free consultation with an experienced, peer-rated lawyer.